edgenative/mikrotik-irrupdater/README.md

 #### Automate it?

 Now you just need to wrap this in another script or call it from cron.
 I have a wrapper that I'm using, which generates the text files using IRRPT once per day, and then runs the mikrotik_irr_updater against them to keep the routers upto date.
 It's manual to setup a new peer etc into the system, but worth it to auto maintain the filters.
-Checkout the [generate_irr_filter](generate_irr_filter) directory for a bit more detail.
+Checkout the [automation](automation) directory for a bit more detail.

 #### What else?